 The above issues are all ones to look out for with your mixed breed.
 It can be very helpful to have an accurate record of your pup’s parents’ health.
 You should also test your dog for these issues.

-Bloat, which is also known as GDV, is a condition that is common amongst larger dogs with deep chests.
+Bloat, which is also known as Gastric dilatation and volvulus (GDV), is a condition that is common amongst larger dogs with deep chests.
 It is a condition in which the stomach twists and then fills with gas.
 Vets are not sure why this happens, but it seems to be linked to large meals followed by intense physical activity.